Zakesde-prince/requirement-analysis/README.md

-# requirement-analysis
+# Requirement-Analysis in Software Development
- requirement-analysis repository is to explain and document what Requirement Analysis is, why it's important in software development, what key activities are involved, and to give practical examples using a booking system — including diagrams and criteria used to define successful features.
+This repository contains detailed information and examples related to Requirement Analysis in the Software Development Life Cycle (SDLC).
+It explains what Requirement Analysis is, why it's important, and includes use cases and diagrams to help understand the process better.